adeo/mozaic-design-system/src/pages/GetStarted/Developers/npmScriptTutorial/index.md

 ### If you want to create your own local components :

-Note that if you want to pipe your own components into the same as the garden ones, the linter will ask of you to follow our guidelines.
+Note that if you want to pipe your own components into the same as the mozaic ones, the linter will ask of you to follow our guidelines.

 Please read [our guidelines](https://gael-boyenval.gitbook.io/atomic-design-css-architecture-with-itcss-bem-sass/) to write CSS that follows our conventions.

-If you choose not to follow our guideline, build your CSS appart from the garden ones with the tool of your choice.
+If you choose not to follow our guideline, build your CSS appart from the mozaic ones with the tool of your choice.